cameronnapoli/reddit-news-fetch/README.md

 ## Create Cloudwatch Daily Trigger

-I used cloudwatch to trigger this task once daily.
+I used CloudWatch to trigger this task once daily [how to create a CloudWatch event rule](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/Create-CloudWatch-Events-Scheduled-Rule.html).
 This cron expression will configure the trigger to run once daily at 4PM:

     0 16 * * ? *